mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/install/air-gapped/index.md

     mkdir kommander-applications && wget https://downloads.d2iq.com/dkp/kommander-applications_${VERSION}.tar.gz -O - | tar xvzf - -C kommander-applications
     ```

     <p class="message--note"><strong>NOTE: </strong>This Docker image includes code from the MinIO Project (“MinIO”), which is © 2015-2021 MinIO, Inc. MinIO is made available subject to the terms and conditions of the <a href="https://www.gnu.org/licenses/agpl-3.0.en.html">GNU Affero General Public License 3.0</a>.
-Complete source code for MinIO is available <a href="https://github.com/minio/minio">here</a>.</p>
+Complete source code for MinIO is available <a href="https://github.com/minio/minio/tree/RELEASE.2020-12-03T05-49-24Z">here</a> and <a href="https://github.com/minio/minio/tree/RELEASE.2021-07-30T00-02-00Z">here</a>.</p>

 1. To install Kommander in your air-gapped environment using the above configuration file, enter the following command: